DanielKolocka/DanielKolocka/README.md

 </div>

 My name is [Daniel Kolocka](https://www.linkedin.com/in/danielkolocka/).
+I am currently employed full-time at [Doppio Group](https://doppiogroup.com/) as an Associate Technical Consultant (Software Engineer), where I focus on developing expertise in enterprise resource planning (ERP) systems.
-I am a computer science student at Simon Fraser University; recently finished working as a Full Stack Software Developer at [Insighteur Inc.](https://insighteur.com/), currently interning at [Doppio Group](https://doppiogroup.com/) as a software engineer going towards a career as a techincal solutions architect for ERP systems, specifically in Infor M3.
+I am a computer science graduate from Simon Fraser University.
+During my degree, I gained practical experience working at a startup called [Insighteur Inc.](https://insighteur.com/) as a Full Stack Software Developer and also completed a software engineering internship at [Doppio Group](https://doppiogroup.com/).

 - 📫 How to reach me: Connect with me on [Linkedin!](https://www.linkedin.com/in/danielkolocka/)
 - 🌱 I’m currently working as an associate technical consultant using Infor M3.